ni/nimi-python/docs/nidcpower/class.rst

     :param resource_name:

-        If independent_channels is True (default), this
+        Specifies the **resourceName** assigned by Measurement
-        argument specifies the NI-DCPower resources to use in the session.
-NI-DCPower resources can be names of the instrument(s) assigned by Measurement & Automation Explorer (MAX) and the channel(s) to initialize.
-Specify the instrument(s) and channel(s) using the form PXI1Slot3/0,PXI1Slot3/2-3,PXI1Slot4/2-3 or
+        & Automation Explorer (MAX), for example "PXI1Slot3" where "PXI1Slot3" is an instrument's **resourceName**. **resourceName** can also be a logical IVI name.

-        PXI1Slot3/0,PXI1Slot3/2:3,PXI1Slot4/2:3, where PXI1Slot3 and PXI1Slot4 are
+        If independent_channels is True, resource_name can be names of the instrument(s) assigned by Measurement & Automation Explorer (MAX) and the channel(s) to initialize.
+Specify the instrument(s) and channel(s) using the form PXI1Slot3/0,PXI1Slot3/2-3,PXI1Slot4/2-3 or PXI1Slot3/0,PXI1Slot3/2:3,PXI1Slot4/2:3,
-        instrument resource names and 0, 2, and 3 are channels.
+        where PXI1Slot3 and PXI1Slot4 are instrument resource names and 0, 2, and 3 are

-        If independent_channels is False, this parameter specifies the resource_name assigned by Measurement & Automation Explorer (MAX), for example "PXI1Slot3" where "PXI1Slot3" is an instrument's resource_name. resource_name can also be a logical IVI name.
+        channels.
+If you exclude a channels string after an instrument resource name, all channels of the instrument are included in the session.